FREQUENTLY ASKED QUESTIONS

 WHY DO YOU OFFER YOUR BEE REMOVAL SERVICES FOR FREE?

 Nobody plans on having bees move into their home or property, and the average cost for professional bee removal services can range from a few hundred dollars to a few thousand dollars.
-Not every homeowner can pay for a big, unplanned expense like a bee removal, and no one should have to make a choice that compromises their safety or the safety of the bees over the cost of having the bees removed and relocated by a professional.
+No one should have to make a choice that compromises their safety or the safety of the bees due to costs.
 Also, sometimes the person who contacts us to request a bee removal is not the property owner but rather a tenant, employee or concerned citizen.
-We offer our services for free with the aim of helping the most amount of people and bees we can.

 HOW DO YOU OFFER YOUR BEE REMOVAL SERVICES FOR FREE?